ioccc-src/winner/2024/README.md

 submitting an enhanced version to the next IOCCC.

 **PLEASE DO NOT** give up hope!
-There are some submissions that have been submitted with revisions, multiple times before rising to the level of a winning IOCCC entry.
+There are some submissions that have been submitted with revisions multiple times before rising to the level of a winning IOCCC entry.
 You might also want to try with a different type of submission altogether for the next IOCCC.